alauda/terraform-acp-modules/modules/gitlabintegration/README.md

-# The Terraform module for Alauda Container Platform Project
+# The `GitLabIntegration` module for Alauda Container Platform Project

 What capabilities does the current Module provide: